jphenow/scribbler/README.markdown

 ## Todo

 * More options in configure
-* More testing
-  - Specifically New executable and cli stuff
 * Make block available in log method for better extensibility
 * Currently attempts to notify NewRelic if its there, abstract and allow custom services